djgadd/themosis-pagination/README.md

 # Themosis Pagination
-A package for the Themosis framework that implements some basic utilities for pagination to make it a little easier to work with (rather than being bound by WordPresses markup and classes.)
+A package for the Themosis framework that implements some basic utilities for pagination to make it a little easier to work with (rather than being bound by WordPress' markup and classes.)

 ## Install
 Install through composer: -